Helping to make American music come alive again!

 The Center for American Music Preservation (CAMP) was established in 1998 to help preserve historical American music

-from the past so it will survive into the future.
+the past through publications and recordings so it will survive into the future.

-Naturally not every subject can be covered on this website.
+Naturally not every music genre or composer can be covered on this website.

-It is intended to provide information on various music areas.
+It is intended to provide information on selected music areas, listed below.

-These are the five main topic areas on this CAMP website:
+These are the six main topic areas on this CAMP website:

 No. 1: CLASSICAL MUSIC